 - Women’s Investment Management Forum

-Sarah E. Cogan is a Partner at Simpson Thacher & Bartlett LLP, where she is a member of the Firm’s Corporate Department.
-Sarah advises clients on corporate and securities law, including investment management, regulatory, compliance and M&A matters.
-She also represents closed-end investment companies, open-end mutual funds, investment advisers and independent directors of investment companies, as well as a number of underwriters in offerings by closed-end funds and business development companies.
+Sarah E. Cogan is Of Counsel at Simpson Thacher & Bartlett LLP.
+Sarah has advised clients on corporate and securities law, including investment management, regulatory, compliance and M&A matters.
+She has also represented closed-end investment companies, open-end mutual funds, investment advisers and independent directors of investment companies, as well as a number of underwriters in offerings by closed-end funds and business development companies.

 Sarah is a member of the Association of the Bar of the City of New York where she has served as a member of the Committee on Securities Regulation and a member of the Committee on Investment Management Regulation.
 She is also a member of the New York State and American Bar Associations.
 She received her B.A. from Yale University in 1978 and her J.D. from Georgetown University Law Center in 1981.
 Joining Simpson Thacher in 1981, she became a Partner in 1989.